vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/maps.png)

-4. Choose "Add Custom Layer"
+4. Choose **Add Custom Layer**:

    ![pic2](images/add-custom-layer.png)

 5. Choose the file that you've just downloaded.
-Note the "Trackelement" field.
+Note the **Trackelement** field.

    This field in the file identifies each of the geographical elements with a number.
 This number corresponds to the leg to which the element belongs.
-For example, trackelement=0 corresponds to the coordinates of the starting line, trackelement=1 corresponds to the coordinates of the first waypoint after the start and trackelement=6 corresponds to the coordinates of the finish line.
+For example, `trackelement=0` corresponds to the coordinates of the starting line, `trackelement=1` corresponds to the coordinates of the first waypoint after the start and `trackelement=6` corresponds to the coordinates of the finish line.
 See the image below for an explanation.

    ![pic2](images/trackelements.png)